kalvilabs/kalvi/README.md

 ## We are still in Pre-Alpha

-We are currently still in Pre-Alpha and under active developement and steady progress.
+Kalvi is still in early development (alpha) and should not be used (yet) on production, as we reach stability we will release a stable version and add more features.